 Boston and the “Big Dig”

 As part of the $24.3-billion “Big Dig” project in Boston, the Massachusetts Turnpike Extension lengthened Interstate 90 east 3.5 miles from the 1965 terminus at I-93 to Logan International Airport (BOS).
-Fully opened on January 18, 2003, the extension of I-90 shifted the terminus northeast to Massachusetts 1A in East Boston.
+Fully opened on January 18, 2003, the extension of I-90 shifted the terminus northeast to Route 1A in East Boston.

 Built as part of the Turnpike Extension, the Ted Williams Tunnel below Boston Harbor arcs I-90 northeast between the Seaport District and the Airport Way loop to Logan Airport’s passenger terminal.
 The 8,500 foot long tunnel was constructed at a cost of $1.3 billion from December 1991 to December 15, 1995.22,23

 West of the Ted Williams Tunnel and Seaport District is the Fort Point Channel Tunnel.
 The one mile long tunnel takes I-90 below Fort Point Channel between Interstate 93 (Central Artery and the Thomas P. O’Neill, Jr. Tunnel) and D Street by the Massachusetts Convention Center.
 The Fort Point Channel Tunnel opened to complete I-90 on January 18, 2003.